 Our Analysis and Test Results

-Glide is a critical metric that intermediate to advanced splitboarders appreciate for bigger days, and is where this skin shines.
+Glide is a critical metric that intermediate to advanced splitboarders appreciate for bigger days.
+The G3 Glide shines in this particular metric.
 Have you ever switched from a town bike with mountain bike tires to a bike with slick road tires?
 Riding to the bar or work instantly feels faster and easier.
 That is what using the Glide skins feel like after being on an all-nylon skin.
 The glide quality of these skins is excellent, and the energy efficiency gains associated with this are significant.

 Ease of Use